tengkuhafidz/WebSheets-Listing-Page/README.md

 # SheetySite

-This is a Gatsby templ boilerplate for Gatsby utilising Typescript and TailwindCSS.
+This is a Gatsby template for creating a website based on Google sheets.

+## Underlying Tech

+- Typescript
+- TailwindCSS
+- Sheets API

-I have also configured fundamentals setup and configurations, such as:
+I have also configured the following setup and configurations, such as:

 - SEO
 - PWA and offline capabilities